olifolkerd/tabulator/README.md

 ```

 ###Set data using AJAX
-If you wish to reteive your data from a remote source, pass the URL to the set data method and it will perform the ajax request for you.
+If you wish to reteive your data from a remote source, pass the URL to the ***setData*** method and it will perform the ajax request for you.
 The URL can be absolute or relative.

 ```js
 $("example-table").tabulator("setData","http://www.getmydata.com/now");